DJMare/express_Sequelize_ProvideDataToTheFrontEnd/README.md

     npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_Sequelize_PostToDatabase:
+This will set the view to use Handlebars and will name the app express_Sequelize_:

-    express --view=hbs express_Sequelize_PostToDatabase
+    express --view=hbs express_Sequelize_

-(6) Once the process is complete, navigate into the express_Sequelize_PostToDatabase directory:
+(6) Once the process is complete, navigate into the express_Sequelize_ directory:

-    cd express_Sequelize_PostToDatabase
+    cd express_Sequelize_

-(7) Now in the express_Sequelize_PostToDatabase directory, run the following:
+(7) Now in the express_Sequelize_ directory, run the following:

     npm install